 As a result people can try to arrange dates with someone with whom they are likely to have good chemistry.

 When users sign up they are sent a saliva sample collection kit and the company then tests this, looking at genes related to pheromones.

 This information is used to determine how compatible people are when they click on each other's profiles, giving them a compatibility rating.

 "With the rise of apps like Tinder and Grindr, there's this whole culture of people just going for a quick date without finding out who that person is," says Mr Pliuskys.

 "They soon realise, even within the first couple of seconds when they see that person, that actually this is not who they're looking for, because simply the chemistry probably isn't there.

-"With this service we're trying to bring the chemistry back into people's dating."'Not everything is rosy'
+"With this service we're trying to bring the chemistry back into people's dating."

 Yet no matter how reliable pheromones may or may not be in determining attraction and compatibility, some relationship experts warn about the dangers of using science in the dating game.